mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 The best source to learn about `sp` and fundamentals of spatial analysis in R is Roger Bivand's book [Applied Spatial Data Analysis in R](http://www.asdar-book.org/)

-Although we'll look at the new simple features object specification this morning as well, numerous packages are currently built using sp object structure so need to learn to navigate current R spatial ecosystem.
+Although we'll look at the new simple features object specification this morning as well, numerous packages are currently built using sp object structure so need to learn to navigate current R spatial ecosystem - image below from [Colin Gillespie's Tweet](https://twitter.com/csgillespie/status/854438264538845184):

 ![CRANdependencies](/AWRA_GIS_R_Workshop/figure/CRANdependencies.jpg)